minprog/programmeren-2/onderwerp/21 complexity/sets/10 sets.md

 	>>> list(set(l))
 	[1, 2, 3, 4, 5, 6, 9]

 So, turning a list into a set will remove any duplicate elements.
-You can then even turn the set back into a list if you need the data in list form instead of a set.
+You can then turn the set back into a list if you need the data in list form instead of a set.
 This is generally considered the easiest way to make a list unique.
 Note that the order in the list has changed though, as sets are unordered, so the original order from the list is lost in this conversion.